CompiledGhost/LeetCode-Practice/README.md

 Solutions to LeetCode problems written in C#.

 Each problem has its own static class and a Run() for simple calling.
+Run the problems via unit tests in the LeetCode.Tests project.

 Structured by Easy, Medium, and Hard.